 As we discuss below concerning bat size charts, there is good evidence any chart forcing bat size strictly based upon the height and weight of a player is incorrect.
 Skill level and bat weight load play significant parts in the actual right bat size.
 Charts are incapable of picking up that nuance.

 With that said, we do think bat size charts can get you closer to the right size.
 We suggest you use the charts on the page as a starting point and then, after considering the write up below, choose your best bat weight.
 See this article too.

 This isn’t due to a lack of trying.
 There are thousands of bat charts floating around the internet with every manufacturer, vendor and blogger using their own.
 Even academia got involved.
 Although still deficient (which we discuss below) it is our favorite bat size chart.

 This table, they claimed, optimized the amount of swing speed per given bat weight to maximize batted ball distance based.
 The factors considered were height, weight and the player’s skill level.
 It sounded smart, because it was.
-Here it is:

 The intelligence of this smart bat chart design is apparent—with math and physics well beyond this blog’s ability to evaluate.
 Few have argued the table’s accuracy.
 But in a practical manner the table, like all bat size tables, fails to recognize three distinct items:

 A bat size chart accounting for these items would look something like this: